 CEO & TREASURER:

-Commissioner Ross made a motion to grant authority for Mrs. Hogan to execute a 5-year lease agreement for postage equipment with Pitney Bowes, seconded by Commissioner Cooper.
+Commissioner Ross made a motion to grant authority for Mrs. Hogan as the LWL treasurer to execute certain documents on behalf of the board of commissioners as needed to execute a power supply and other operational documents seconded by Commissioner Cooper.

 The vote was in favor of the motion 2-0-0.

-Mrs. Hogan noted that the press release previously approved will be in the Caledonian Record starting this week.
+Mrs. Hogan noted that the press release was printed in the Caledonian and The Record.

-Commissioner Ross made a motion to authorize Mrs. Hogan to execute the agreements, seconded by Commissioner Cooper.
+Commissioner Ross made a motion to accept the capital budget as presented, seconded by Commissioner Cooper.

 GENERAL / OTHER BUSINESS